 In 1978, the race moved to the Boston Common and the course was certified on its present route.
 The course was recertified each year in the late 1980s due to repairs and restructuring of the Massachusetts Avenue Bridge.
 In 1984, the start line was also moved from Charles Street to its present location on Beacon Street after the construction of a traffic island caused course interference.

 One of the supposed flaws in the course was the double loop on DCR’s Memorial Drive.
 This was originally included to make up the certified distance of the 10K.
 It turned out to be one of the most beloved aspects of the Reebok Boston 10K for Women.
 Women often express their excitement about passing and cheering on the elite runners as they loop past the crowd of runners on DCR’s Memorial Drive.
 Elite athletes also recognize how this moment can be exhilarating and inspiring.

 In addition to the beautiful views of Boston’s city skyline and the Charles River, the course is flat and fast.
-Over the years, the elite runners who are drawn to the race have set four American records at the course.
+Over the years, the elite runners who are drawn to the race have set five American records at the course.
 The race continued to grow in popularity, and in 1983, nearly 9,000 runners and walkers participated.

 In addition to the runners, the race draws nearly 20,000 spectators.
 These include husbands, boyfriends, fathers, mothers, children, friends, and companions who gather to watch and cheer the runners and participate in the activities on the Boston Common.

 Approximately 100 policemen and policewomen, representing four police jurisdictions, assist with this race.
 The Boston Police, the Massachusetts State Police, the Cambridge Police, and the MIT Police have all shown their support of this race over the years.